HrbrIO/harbor-docs/docs/api.md

 ---
 ## Send Beacon messages

 The basis of all that is Harbor.
 Send a boat load of messages.
-Why not the first 5 million every month are free.
+Why not?
+The first 5 million every month are free.
 So let's start sending.

 ### Beacon Message Parameters